CRxVision

 For on-stream applications Iridium can replace Cobalt for pipes with a diameter up to 6” (150 mm), with still an acceptable image quality, or even 8” (200 mm) in case of thin wall pipe.
 The general rule is: the shorter the exposure time the less the scatter thus the better the image quality.

-Due to ongoing improvement efforts the relative image quality of the phosphor plate is, in the meantime, equal to the quality obtainable with a medium-grain conventional X-ray film, see figure 13-16.
+Due to ongoing improvement efforts the relative image quality of the phosphor plate is, in the meantime, equal to the quality obtainable with a medium-grain conventional X-ray film.
 In fine-grain films, graininess is only a few microns, while in current (2006) phosphor plates this is still considerably more (25 micron).

 After exposure the intensity of the stored information, in the then semi stable phosphor layer, decreases over time.
 Scanning within 1 hour of exposure provides the best results, typically half of the information is lost after 24 hours.
 Thus to avoid this fading, scanning of the CR-plate should not be delayed any longer than necessary.

-To optimise use of the CR-imaging plates in practice, a small handheld terminal as shown in figure 7-16 has been developed to superimpose specific project- and exposure information to the images.
+To optimize use of the CR-imaging plates in practice, a small handheld terminal has been developed to superimpose specific project- and exposure information to the images.
 To this end the cassette contains a micro-chip which can receive (wireless) information from the terminal.
 At site and prior to the exposure the relevant information is sent from this terminal to the micro-chip on the cassette.
 The specific data are ultimately added to the image in the CR-scanner.
 Once the data from the micro-chip is erased the cassette is ready for re-use.